This page is all about stick welding and it is broken down into three sections:

 - Weaving a side to side motion (for wider welds).

-- Horizontal or 2G you point the rod upward at 45 degrees and drag it toward your direction of travel with a side tilt of 10 to 30 degrees.
-Also use a whip or circular motion.
+- Horizontal or 2G you point the rod upward between 30 and 45 degrees and drag it toward your direction of travel with a side tilt of 10 to 30 degrees.

 - Over head or 4G is the same as flat or 1G except the rod is pointed up.